isomerpages/mse/news/-parliament-Q-&-A/_posts/2023-05-08-written-reply-to-pq-on-project-wolbachia.md

 ---
-title: Written Reply to Parliamentary Question on Food Safety Guidelines by Ms Grace Fu, Minister for Sustainability and the Environment
+title: Written Reply to Parliamentary Question on Project Wolbachia by Ms Grace Fu, Minister for Sustainability and the Environment
 permalink: /resource-room/category/2023-05-08-written-reply-to-pq-on-project-wolbachia
 image:
 file_url: